Police: Lack of witness and victim cooperation hindering some investigations

 The difficult part for officers during this investigation is lack of cooperation.

-“The involved individuals have not shared all of the facts that have occurred,” said Charley Davidson, Wichita Police Department.
+“The involved individuals have not shared all of the facts that have occurred,” said officer Charley Davidson, Wichita Police Department spokesman.

 Investigators consider this crime serious and want to catch who is responsible for the shooting.